APDevTeam/Movecraft-WorldGuard/README.md

  - WorldGuard plugin integration

 ## Version support
-The `main` branch is coded for WorldGuard v6.1.x for 1.10.2.
+The `1.10.2` branch is coded for WorldGuard v6.1.x for 1.10.2.
+Support for this version is only for critical issues.

-The `dev` branch is coded for WorldGuard v6.2.x for 1.12.2.
+The `1.12.2` branch is coded for WorldGuard v6.2.x for 1.12.2.

-The `next` branch is coded for WorldGuard v7.x.x for 1.13+.
+The `main` branch is coded for WorldGuard v7.x.x for 1.13+.

 ## Download